Prescription Drug Disposal

 Plymouth Police Department has a Prescription Drug receptacle located right in the front lobby.
 You can safely dispose of unwanted, outdated or unnecessary prescription drugs (NO NEEDLES) 24 hours a day, 7 days a week with no questions asked.

 Studies show that often the path to drug abuse begins by taking drugs meant for other family members, friends or by abusing their own prescribed painkillers beyond their intended use.
 Proper disposal of old or unused prescription drugs keeps them out of reach of a bad decision that could lead to drug addiction down the road.

 The Plymouth Police Department strongly encourages anyone with unnecessary prescriptions or old medications to help us keep them off the streets and out of the hands of loved ones by disposing of them quickly and easily at the Plymouth Police Department.
 Please check the list below.

-Accepted Medications: Prescription medications including prescription patches, medication ointments, over-the-counter medications, vitamins, samples, medications for pets.
+Accepted Medications: Prescription medications including prescription patches, medication ointments, over-the-counter medications, vitamins, samples, medications for pets, in original containers.